A Vote for Scottish Independence

 This article about the vote for Scottish Independence was first published in September, 2014 - a few days before the day that the people of Scotland voted for cessation from the United Kingdom.
 Of course, on that occasion - they voted to stay in the U.K., but I think this letter still stands to give a little historical context to the vote.

-You see, a couple of days ago I was having lunch with one Ian Armstrong (Ian designed the cover of A Letter from Ireland).
+A couple of days ago I was having lunch with one Ian Armstrong (Ian designed the cover of A Letter from Ireland).
 His family has been in Cork for generations – but his ancestors came from County Antrim in Ulster – and before that they arrived in Ireland from the Scottish border counties in the 1600s.

 They came to Ireland while Scotland was still an independent kingdom – and many of his Scottish cousins will make an important and related decision this week.